Growth problems and treatment

 Other health problems and support

 Rose was very fortunate with her heart condition in that no intervention was necessary and she has essentially ‘grown out’ of the problem, and only needed monitoring.
 She also had developmental delay, with physical and cognitive problems.
 She did not walk until 22 months.
 She had physiotherapy for a while to help with poor muscle tone, hypermobility and low co-ordination.
 Her eyesight needed correcting with glasses for short-sightedness and patching for her lazy eye.
 She also had speech therapy.
 By the age of 7 it was obvious she was struggling in academic subjects.
 She would also exhibit some extreme behaviour at home in particular, having some aggressive outbursts.
 She was assessed by a clinical psychologist at age 10 who concluded that she indeed has significant cognitive problems and executive functioning difficulties.
 She has dyslexia and dyscalculia, and ADHD-like issues.
 She has an IQ of 77 (borderline disabled).
 Largely on the strength of this assessment, I applied for her to obtain an Education Health Care Plan so that she has 1:1 help at mainstream secondary school from a TA with her work differentiated to allow her to access the curriculum.
-As a result of this we have received further help for her from our council’s children’s disability service and to finally receive disability living allowance.
+As a result of this we have received further help for her from our council’s children’s disability service and to finally receive Disability Living Allowance (and now Personal Independence Payment).

 Realising her potential

+I hope that she can continue to be happy and healthy, and live independently.
 I am sure she will continue to have a good network of friends.
 I hope that she will be confident enough to advocate for herself about her condition.

 Jeanette Dyer